barakgut/missile_launcher_driver/README.md

 ## Log
-The driver write logs to linux kernel log. you can see the logs once you loaded the module by
+The driver write logs to linux kernel log. you can see the logs once you have loaded the driver by
 ```
 dmesg | grep "[ML-LOG]"
 ```